• Skip to main content

 But the interesting thing is that numbers can become interesting when they have a specific purpose.
 And it also helps when somebody else lays out a plan for you to follow 🙋♀️

 I have a completely free printable PDF calculations sheet for rigid heddle weaving for you.
-As if that wasn’t enough, I’ve also added a mini class to show you how to use the calculations sheet.
+In addition, I’ve also added a mini class to show you how to use the calculations sheet.
 Still for free!

 Now, you technically can weave a project without calculating first, I even have a member’s only class showing how to do that, but I highly recommend making a habit of getting comfortable with calculations for predictable and repeatable outcomes.